Photo:

 The primary role of volunteers at Woodland Park Zoo is to engage with guests, but dedicated teens ages 16 and older should know that existing volunteers have the opportunity to apply for other zoo positions, including roles involved in animal care.

 How to get involved: Teens ages 16 and older can register for an upcoming virtual info session (volunteer applications are only available after attending a session).
+Teens can also apply to be part of the Teen Ambassador program.
+The next round of applications will be available in spring 2026.

 Little Bit, Redmond

-If you have a horse-obsessed teen ages 14 or older, send them to Little Bit, a therapeutic riding center serving people with disabilities.
+If you have a horse-obsessed teen age 14 or older, send them to Little Bit, a therapeutic riding center serving people with disabilities.
 Program volunteers help with grooming, tacking, leading horses and supporting riders during classes.
 No previous horse experience is necessary, but program volunteers must commit to a regular two-hour shift for at least six months.
 Looking for a shorter commitment?
 Help out as a Barn Team volunteer!

 How to get involved: Visit Little Bit’s volunteer page for details.